Bit-Quill/aurora-dsql-samples/DataGrip/README.md

 **1. Install DataGrip:**

 Ensure you have DataGrip installed.
-You can download it from [https://www.jetbrains.com/datagrip](https://www.jetbrains.com/datagrip)
+You can download it from the [official website](https://www.jetbrains.com/datagrip)

 **2. Create a new Project:**